Skip to content

 Related: The Easy Way to Clean your Oven Racks

-How to Deep Clean your Baseboards
+Deep Cleaning your Baseboards

 If your baseboards are really dirty and covered with tough grime, pet hair and dust, hairspray, cooking oils, or smoke – a deep cleaning may be in order.
 And you will probably need to do this periodically to keep on top of it.

 Sometimes I give my kids this job (these aren’t toxic chemicals so you don’t need to worry).
-If I need to, I also use a damp magic eraser to scrub off black scuff marks.

 If you have a lot of caked-on debris, grease, etc. – Krud Kutter is a good product to try.
 Krud Kutter is eco-friendly and removes grime, grease, pet stains, latex paint, permanent marker, and crayons.
 To give you even more leverage, use this with a soft bristle cleaning brush to really get into those baseboards’ grooves and scrub them clean.